 7. She just released her first children’s album

-Earlier this month, Parton released her first ever children’s album, I Believe In You.
+In 2017, Parton released her first ever children’s album, I Believe In You.
 The album features original songs from the singer/songwriter, as well as a reading of her famous hit, “Coat of Many Colors.”

 Parton teamed up with PledgeMusic to release the album.
 Fans who preordered the project received such perks as an early download of the album, a personalized outgoing voicemail by Parton, and a Recording King RD-T16 guitar autographed by the singer, among many other prizes.